majkshkurti/r5-docker/INSTALL.md

 ### Use Conveyal Analysis

-You can now double-click on `conveyal-analysis-windows.bat` to start Conveyal Analysis again, and anytime you want.
+You can now double-click on `launch.bat` to start Conveyal Analysis again, and anytime you want.
 (It will be quicker this time since everything is already installed.)

 After it's started, don't forget to open Conveyal Analysis in your browser by [clicking here](http://localhost:9966/)!

 Note: Always make sure that Docker is running first (the whale logo in the status bar).

-For ease of use, we recommend that you create a shortcut on your Windows desktop: right-click on `conveyal-analysis-windows.bat` and click on Send to > Desktop.
+For ease of use, we recommend that you create a shortcut on your Windows desktop: right-click on `launch.bat` and click on Send to > Desktop.
 We also recommend that you bookmark Conveyal Aanlysis in your browser (http://localhost:9966/).

 ### Go further...